sandstorm/ebpf-tracer/bpf/socket-timings.md

 ## Example Result

-Note that this example output is not for `ping` since it would be too boring.
+Note that this example output is not for `php` since it would be too boring.

 ```
 Attaching 5 probes...